shrimpynuts/gatsby-blog/content/blog/wizard-of-oz/index.md

 ---
 title: The Wizard of Oz Technique
 date: "2020-10-05"
+description: L.F.
+Baum's Wizard of Oz has something to teach us about rapid prototyping.
 ---

 In L.F.
 Baum's Wizard of Oz, the Wizard fools everyone by creating a vision of himself to look powerful.
 He does this by using a set of controls while he hides behind a curtain concealing the reality.